Overview of The Hartford Home Insurance

 The optional coverages offered by the Hartford are reasonable and helpful, providing assistance for situations that homeowners would appreciate being reminded of, rather than simply appearing as opportunities for the company to up-sell you.

-This is an upgrade to the whole home insurance package.
-The Advantage Plus package includes all the options in the basic Advantage package, plus an increased loss assessment coverage of $10,000, equipment breakdown coverage and a disappearing property deductible.
+This is an upgrade to the Home Advantage package.
+The Advantage Plus package includes all the options in the basic Advantage package, plus equipment breakdown coverage, a disappearing property deductible and a variety of coverages for unique homeowner needs.

 A coverage more typically seen in home warranties, this coverage addresses the cost of repairing or replacing appliances or electronics that break down after normal use.
-It even includes a green upgrade feature in case you prefer to replace the equipment with eco-friendly products.
+It even includes a green upgrade feature in case you prefer to replace the equipment with eco-friendly products, and it covers the additional costs associated with expedited repairs or replacements.
 This coverage comes included in the Advantage Plus package, or it can be added individually to the basic Advantage program.

 Nearly everyone has property that falls under the "special limits of coverage" category, such as artwork or other valuables, yet few people take steps to provide additional coverage for these items.
 This option provides all-risk coverage for specific types of valuables.

-With this option, if you need to repair or rebuild, you can choose to do so with environmentally-friendly materials.
+With this option, if you need to repair or rebuild, this option increases your policy limits up to 10 percent to allow you to choose environmentally-friendly materials.

 This option will extend many of your home insurance coverages to a relative who lives in an assisted living care facility.